Credit Sesame Review: Check Your Score For Free (2022)

 When you take out a loan or line of credit, the bank keeps a record of your credit limits, balances, and payment history.
 They pass this data along to one or more credit reporting companies (also known as credit bureaus) who use this to calculate your credit score.

 There are three credit bureaus in the U.S.: Equifax, Experian, and TransUnion.
-Because each maintains your credit history separately and may use their own proprietary scoring models, you shouldn’t be surprised to see a small amount of variation between the scores each bureau reports.
+Each maintains your credit history separately.
+They also use their own scoring models, so don’t be surprised to see a small amount of variation between the scores each bureau reports.

 What is Credit Sesame?